 I love the cowboy hat I eventually found in San Miguel that day, but even more, I welcome the introduction to what has become one of my favorite tastes of summer—squash blossoms.
 Though it took a while for me to finally get around to cooking them, whenever I do, I think of Mexico and that woman’s artful array of edible flowers spread out on her skirt.
 Squash blossoms—such a beautiful and exquisite treat!

-1 teaspoon dried epazote (can substitute with 1/4 cup fresh cilantro)
+- 1 teaspoon dried epazote (can substitute with 1/4 fresh cilantro)

-3 cups Oaxacan, Monterrey Jack or Muester cheese, grated
+- 3 cups Oaxacan, Monterey Jack, or Muester cheese, grated

-Add garlic, epazote, squash blossoms and salt and pepper to taste and sauté for 10 minutes or until all the liquid from the flowers has evaporated.
+Add garlic, epazote, squash blossoms, salt, and pepper and sauté for 10 minutes or until all the liquid from the flowers has evaporated.
 Remove from heat and set squash-blossom filling aside.
+Taste and adjust seasonings, if needed.

-Top with another tortilla, and after cheese has melted and the two tortillas stick together (a couple of minutes), flip quesadilla and cook for a couple of minutes more.
+Top with another tortilla, and after cheese has melted and the 2 tortillas stick together (a couple of minutes), flip quesadilla and cook for a couple of minutes more or until lightly browned.